astutespruce/sarp-connectivity/README.md

 https://aquaticbarriers.org/

-## Purpose
+## About

-The [Southeast Aquatic Resources Partnership](https://southeastaquatics.net) has created and maintained the most complete and value-added inventory of aquatic barriers in the Southeastern U.S. This tool helps users prioritize aquatic barriers for removal and mitigation based on metrics that describe aquatic network connectivity.
+The [Southeast Aquatic Resources Partnership](https://southeastaquatics.net)(SARP) has created and maintained the most complete and value-added inventory of aquatic barriers in the U.S. This tool helps users prioritize aquatic barriers for removal and mitigation based on metrics that describe aquatic network connectivity.

-Three types of barriers are considered in these analyses:
+Four types of barriers are considered in these analyses:

-#### Waterfalls:
+- waterfalls: these natural barriers break the aquatic network and thus constrain the networks that could be reconnected by removing artificial barriers.

-These natural barriers are considered "hard" barriers that break the aquatic network.
-These are not assessed for removal but are used to constrain the available aquatic networks used to prioritize artificial barriers.
+- dams: large artificial barriers that break the aquatic network and may be evaluated for network connectivity.

-#### Dams:
+- surveyed road-related barriers: road / stream crossings that have been evaluated for impact to aquatic organisms and may be evaluated for network connectivity.

-These large artificial barriers are considered "hard" barriers that break the aquatic network.
-Aquatic networks, already divided by waterfalls above, are further divided by these dams.
-The potential gain of removing a dam is determined by ranking the connectivity metrics for each dam compared to other dams.
-Small barriers are not included in this analysis.
+- unsurveyed modeled road / stream crossings: intersections between stream and road datasets that may indicate potential road-related barriers.
+These are not evaluated for network connectivity because they have not yet been surveyed to determine impact to aquatic organisms.

-#### Small barriers (road / stream crossings):
+These barriers are compiled by SARP from multiple data sources at the national, state, and local levels, and are supplemented with additional information from field reconnaissance where available.
+Based on their degree of impact to aquatic organisms, these barriers may be used in different aquatic connectivity analyses.
+The tool currently includes the following aquatic connectivity analyses that are used to help prioritize these barriers for removal or mitigation:

-These barriers may or may not break the network, depending on site-specific factors.
-These include culverts or other small artificial barriers that may impede the flow of aquatic organisms.
-Aquatic networks, divided by waterfalls and dams above, are further subdivided to assess the network connectivity of each small barrier.
+- dams: aquatic networks are cut by waterfalls and dams in order to prioritize dams for removal or mitigation.

-#### Outputs:
+- road-related barriers: aquatic networks are cut by waterfalls, dams, and surveyed road-related barriers with at least moderate barrier severity in order to prioritize road-related barriers for removal or mitigation.

-These large and small barriers are analyzed to produce two groups of outputs:
+- dam & road-related barriers: aquatic networks are cut by waterfalls, dams, and surveyed road-related barriers with at least moderate barrier severity in order to prioritize dams and road-related barriers for removal or mitigation.

-1. network metrics for dams, based on cutting the network for all dams and waterfalls
+- large-bodied fish barriers: aquatic networks are cut by waterfalls and dams that do not have partial or seasonal passibility for salmonids and non-salmonids, and surveyed road-related barriers with severe or significant barrier severity in order to prioritize dams and road-related barriers for removal or mitigation.
-2. network metrics for small barriers, based on cutting the network for all dams, waterfalls, and small barriers
+- small-bodied fish barriers: aquatic networks are cut by waterfalls, dams, and surveyed road-related barriers with at least minor severity in order to prioritize dams and road-related barriers for removal or mitigation.

 ## Data processing